 For many small backyard gardens, fresh manure is a good choice of fertilizer owing to its abundance of cellulose decomposing bacteria and fresh digestive enzymatic properties.
-The enzymes actually accelerate the decomposition process on organic materials resulting in a faster release of nutrient to the plants.
+The enzymes actually accelerate the decomposition process on organic materials resulting in a faster release of nutrients to the plants.

 The one disadvantage to fresh manure is its acidic quality that may prove volatile to sensitive, growing plant roots.
 To get the most out of fresh manure, consider one of these three options: